peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

 * The closest value to this object's value, rounded to the specified precision.
-Returns the same value as this object if "ctx" is null or the precision and exponent range are unlimited.
+Returns the same value as this object if <code>ctx</code> is null or the precision and exponent range are unlimited.

 ### Pow
     public EDecimal Pow​(EDecimal exponent, EContext ctx)